-- N: Thomas Im writing another story for the oildrum.com and would like your comments since you seem to represent the 'non-believer camp'. - T: Its not that I don't believe that oil will peak someday its just that the doom and gloom people are always wrong somehow something will come along and in 5 years you'll say "well, how could I have known about 'XXX'?
-No one knows the future including you Nate. - N: Ive never said when Peak Oil would be, only that it would eventually mean the end of economic growth as we know it and that technology and capital can't 'create' energy.
+- N: Thomas I'm writing another story for theoildrum.com and would like your comments since you seem to represent the 'non-believer camp'. - T: It's not that I don't believe that oil will peak someday it's just that the doom and gloom people are always wrong somehow something will come along and in 5 years you'll say "well, how could I have known about 'XXX'?
+No one knows the future including you Nate. - N: I've never said when Peak Oil would be, only that it would eventually mean the end of economic growth as we know it and that technology and capital can't 'create' energy.
 The market will be too late to react to the signals once they come.
 The asset allocators on Wall St have used a formula for the 70 years of stock market history based on cheap oil and high energy gain.
-That era is over new rules or maybe a new game.

-T: No offense buddy - I know you're very intelligent.
-But there are thousands of smart people on Wall St and elsewhere analyzing data - don't you think its a little odd that YOU'RE opinion is the right one over all those people whose full time jobs it is to pore over oil demand and supply figures?

-N: Well, when put like that it always shakes my confidence, but I do believe the street is missing the main tenets of Peak oil - that environmental limits and declining net energy will overtake conventional market and technology solutions.
-And by the way - there ARE a lot of analysts are talking about Peak and its implications - the new GAO report on Peak Oil came out last week and pointed out how unprepared we are..

-T: Now you trust what the Government is saying?
-You used to say the government energy forecasts were terrible and we shouldn't believe in them -now they write something that fits your position and you use it for support?

-N: Were you always this argumentative?
-Wait -don't answer that -Ive known you since grad school.
-Can you honestly say that you've read things on theoildrum and other sources for objective information on this topic?

-T: I have 3 kids and work 60 hour weeks so I choose how to spend my reading time.
+That era is over new rules or maybe a new game. - T: No offense buddy I know you're very intelligent.
+But there are thousands of smart people on Wall St and elsewhere analyzing data don't you think it's a little odd that YOUR opinion is the right one over all those people whose full time jobs it is to pore over oil demand and supply figures? - N: Well, when put like that it always shakes my confidence, but I do believe the street is missing the main tenets of Peak oil that environmental limits and declining net energy will overtake conventional market and technology solutions.
+And by the way there ARE a lot of analysts talking about Peak and its implications the new GAO report on Peak Oil came out last week and pointed out how unprepared we are.. - T: Now you trust what the Government is saying?
+You used to say the government energy forecasts were terrible and we shouldn't believe in them -now they write something that fits your position and you use it for support? - N: Were you always this argumentative?
+Wait -don't answer that -I've known you since grad school.
+Can you honestly say that you've read things on theoildrum and other sources for objective information on this topic? - T: I have 3 kids and work 60 hour weeks so I choose how to spend my reading time.
 Can you say YOU'VE read all the research saying we have plenty of oil until at least 2040 after which there will be plenty of substitutes?

-N: I've started from scratch 3 or 4 times on the core Peak Oil tenets, thinking I might have something very wrong, but Ive been over it enough to unfortunately feel pretty confident I'm right, though less certain on the timing.

-T: Nate, I shouldn't tell you this but our asset management arm is in the top 10 in the world in terms of assets and do you know what our number one position is?
+You should talk to some of my biofuel entrepreneur friends they are telling my 10:1 energy return on cellulosic within 3 years. - N: I've started from scratch 3 or 4 times on the core Peak Oil tenets, thinking I might have something very wrong, but I've been over it enough to unfortunately feel pretty confident I'm right, though less certain on the timing of rationing, etc. - T: Nate, I shouldn't tell you this but our asset management arm is in the top 10 in the world in terms of assets and do you know what our number one position is?